-In this video, I’ll cover 2 tips to help you invest your TSP the right way.
-And if you want to learn about aligning your money with your goals, read this article.
+In this video, I’ll cover a few rules of thumb for contributing to your TSP.
+If you want to learn more about your TSP, read this article.